nrwl/nx/docs/generated/packages/nx/documents/sync.md

 ---
 title: 'sync - CLI command'
-description: 'Run all sync generators'
+description: 'Sync the workspace files by running all the sync generators.'
 ---

 # sync

-Run all sync generators
+Sync the workspace files by running all the sync generators.

 ## Usage